Sex differences in psychology: Schizophrenia

-Autism Spectrum Disorder
+Autism spectrum disorder

 The epidemiology of autism spectrum disorder varies amongst males and females.
 Globally, data isn't available for every individual country, but a worldwide review of epidemiological surveys, found a median of 62 out of 10,000 people have ASD.
 Amongst 8-year-olds in the United States 1 in 44 children have been identified with autism spectrum disorder, but it is "4 times more common among males than females."
 According to a research looking at the disparity between the actual prevalence of ASD and what actually gets diagnosed, there is a 2:1 ratio of males to females who are undiagnosed.
 This same statistic suggests that females have a disadvantage when it comes to being diagnosed and are underrepresented.

 The "extreme male brain" or empathizing–systemizing theory views the autism spectrum as an extreme version of male-female differences regarding systemizing and empathizing abilities.
 It's used to explain the possible reason why males with ASD score higher on systemizing tests than females with ASD.

-Symptom presentation in girls with ASD aren't as noticeable the way they are in boys.
-Females are better able to cope with the symptoms and often camouflage to be able to fit in, and have relationships.
-Females with ASD are better able to fit in socially, and form relationships with others than boys are.
-Camouflaging has been suggested to be the cause of females with ASD having more emotional distress when male counterparts usually had more external social problems.
+Symptom presentation in females with ASD is not as noticeable as it is in males.
+Females are better able to cope with the symptoms and often camouflage to be able to fit in socially and form relationships.
+Camouflaging has been suggested to be the cause of females with ASD having more emotional distress, while male counterparts usually had more external social problems.

+The imprinted brain hypothesis argues that autism and psychosis are contrasting disorders on a number of different variables and that this is caused by an unbalanced genomic imprinting favoring paternal genes (autism) or maternal genes (psychosis).
 According to the Female Protective Effect Hypothesis, for females to develop autism they need to have acquired a wider range of genetic mutations than their male counterpart.

-The imprinted brain hypothesis argues that autism and psychosis are contrasting disorders on a number of different variables and that this is caused by an unbalanced genomic imprinting favoring paternal genes (autism) or maternal genes (psychosis).